microscaler/tinkerbell/crates/scheduler/README.md

-# Tinkerbell Scheduler
+# Tiffany Scheduler

-The `scheduler` crate implements Tinkerbell’s coroutine-based cooperative task scheduler.
+The `scheduler` crate implements Tiffany’s coroutine-based cooperative task scheduler.

 > ✅ This crate is a **minimal MVP** that focuses on building and testing the fundamental task management loop — before any agentic cognition is added.